tnoonanjr/cyber-lab/lab3/README.md

 ## Question 6 - Ransomware
 Create a ransomware with two public keys; an ecryption key e, and decription key d.

-We use a 16-byte (128bits) key in order to encrypted the file data.
-This means that a brute force attack may have to try up to 2^128 permutations to brute-force our key in the worst case.
-There are no computers today that can run this many permutations in a reasonable amount of time.

 ### KG6.py